gvwilson/sensibleadventures/nardica/nardica.md

 rocking her from side to side.
 "Oh, sweetie..."
-For a moment Iffy thought she heard another voice saying, "I love you so much," but then there were just her tears and the hum of the engines and the muffled sound of the uncaring sea.
+For a moment Iffy thought she heard another voice saying, "I love you so much," but then there were just her sobs and the hum of the engines and the muffled sound of the uncaring sea.

 ## Chapter 4

-The spotter reached them half an hour later.
+Her tears eventually stopped,
+as tears always do.
+After one last hug,
-She had left Aunt Naggie in the galley to sit on the thwart at the *Guinevere*'s stern and let gray thoughts chase each other aimlessly in her head.
+Iffy left Aunt Naggie in the galley and sat on the thwart at the *Guinevere*'s stern, gray thoughts chasing each other aimlessly in her head.
-She half-hoped that Wales would join her and tell that her he'd had no choice, that it had been them or the Zillion ship.
-Instead,
-he disappeared into his cabin, ignoring Uncle Jack's angry questions about what the hell a civilian was doing with a gram of antimatter in his affin' luggage.
+She half-hoped that Wales would sit with her so that she would have someone to be angry at, but instead, he disappeared into his cabin, ignoring Uncle Jack's angry questions about what the hell a civilian was doing with a bomb in his affin' luggage.
+*Wait 'til you find out about the other ones,* she thought dully.

+Sunk in misery,
+it took her a moment to realize that something was moving above the horizon.
-Iffy stood and shaded her eyes, searching the sky until she was the wispy smudge of the spotter's gossamer wings.
+She stood and shaded her eyes, squinting against the dazzle from the waves until she was sure she was seeing the wispy smudge of a spotter drone's gossamer wings.
 Why was it approaching from the west?
 Halley lay east of them.
 Unless---